stefanholek/apply/docs/index.rst

 .. function:: apply(object, args=None, kwargs=None)

-    Call a callable object with positional arguments taken from the optional tuple args, and keyword arguments taken from the optional dictionary kwargs; return its results.
+    Call a callable object with positional arguments taken from the optional tuple `args`, and keyword arguments taken from the optional dictionary `kwargs`; return its results.

 Indices and Tables
 ==================